 When you draw floor plans from scratch on the iPad with ArcSite, it feels like drawing with pen and paper.
 The app interprets free-hand motion and converts it to precise shapes and lines, as well as records the dimensions in the background.
 You can create and store a library of your own shapes for the floor plans, or you can choose from ArcSite’s pre-populated library of commonly used shapes and blocks.
 It’s like being at the drafting table, but faster and easier.

 When you edit floor plans on the iPad with ArcSite, you get a fast and smooth experience.
 Re-dos are simple and changes are tracked in the app as you make them.
-This way, you can see the edit history for any plan and remember exactly what had changed.
+This way, you can see the edit history for any plan and remember exactly what has been changed.

 Cloud collaboration for your plans